Ready for anything

 - 3x Hepatitis B

-Please check with your caregiver or your GP if you have records of receiving these as part of your childhood immunisation program.
+Please check with your caregiver or your GP if you have records of receiving any of these as part of your childhood immunisation program.
 If you have not been immunised for Hepatitis B, it's best to start this process early, as it can take up to 6 months to receive the required 3 doses and may cause you to miss out on selection for the next intake.

 Height and weight